PR0CK0/StableDiffusionEndToEndGuide/README.md

 * [Kotosmix](https://rentry.org/sdg-motherload#kotosmix-v10) - general purpose, realism, anime, scenery, people, DPM++ 2M Karras sampler recommended

 ## VAEs
 Variable Autoencoders make images look better, crisper, less blown out.
 Some also fix hands and faces.
 But it's mostly a saturation and shading thing.
-Explained [here](https://rentry.org/sdvae).
+Explained [here](https://rentry.org/sdvae) and [here](https://rentry.org/hdgrecipes#vae-preview-images) (NSFW).
 The NovelAI / Anything VAE is commonly used.
 It's basically an add-on to your model, just like a LoRA.
 1. Download one from the [VAE guide](https://rentry.org/sdvae#where-do-i-get-vaes-and-which-one-to-use)
 2. Follow [this](https://rentry.org/sdvae#how-do-i-use-a-vae) quick section of the guide to set up VAEs in the WebUI
     * Make sure to put them in ```stable-diffusion-webui\models\VAE\```